StephanieLarocque/ift6266_project/README.md

 These are all the strategies I tried to avoid the discriminator's confidence.

 ### 1. Label smoothing
-As proposed in a few papers (insert ref), labels smoothing for the true images is a good way of preventing the discriminator to have a bad (or no) gradient.
+As proposed in a few papers (https://ift6266h17.files.wordpress.com/2017/03/goodfellow_gantutorial.pdf), labels smoothing for the true images is a good way of preventing the discriminator to have a bad (or no) gradient.
 Instead of using:
 - loss_fake = binary_crossentropy(fake_images, 0)
 - loss_true = binary_crossentropy(true_images, 1),

-I try using:
+I tried using:
 - loss_fake = binary_crossentropy(fake_images, 0)
 - loss_true = binary_crossentropy(true_images, 0.9)

 to prevent the discriminator to be too confident on the real images.
+Note that we only smooth the true images labels, since it would change the discriminator shape.
 However, the NaN problem still occured.

 ### 2. Architecture changes for discriminator